michielpost/x402-dotnet/README.md

 - Support advanced scenarios by calling the `X402Handler` in your API controller
 - Handle payment settlement using any remote facilitator
 - Optionally use the Coinbase facilitator (with API key)
-- Extensible TokenInfoProvider that fills in network and coin data based on the asset address
+- Extensible AssetInfoProvider that fills in network and coin data based on the asset address

 ### x402 enabled HttpClient
 Install the `x402.Client.EVM` package from NuGet: